-Ravenswood, a former gold mining town now with a population of about 200 people, is 100 km south of Townsville.
+Ravenswood, a former gold mining town, is 100 km south of Townsville.
 The name has been attributed to the character Lord Ravenswood in Sir Walter Scott's novel, The Bride of Lammermoor (1819).

 In the mid-1860s the port towns of Bowen and Townsville were seeking inland development to provide trade through their ports.
 Townsville offered a reward for mineral discoveries, it being calculated that mining towns promoted inflows of freight and outflows of ore or treated metal.
 The government geologist confirmed a gold find at Cape River, south-west of Charters Towers (not then in existence) in 1866.